 How Brain Dump Journaling Can Help Clear Your Mind

 When to-do lists and unresolved thoughts swirl around in your mind, anxiety and stress can build, discouraging productivity and potentially leading to burnout.
-Brain dump journaling can be a relatively low-pressure coping mechanism that puts these disorganized thoughts to paper, which can reduce the strain on working memory and increase the likelihood of processing those thoughts in a healthier way.
+Brain dump journaling can be a relatively low-pressure coping mechanism that puts these disorganized thoughts on paper, which can reduce the strain on working memory and increase the likelihood of processing those thoughts in a healthier way.

 What is a brain dump?